One Wednesday when the world is grey

-We leave the covers and the bed
+We leave the covers and the bed,

 For ancient reasons, half-believed

-We trade the warm indoor
+We trade the warm indoors

-For the flurries and the howling
+For the howl and the flying snow.

 To be clothed by the gale.

-We go out in just these bodies
+We go forth in just these bodies

-Too fat, too thin, too old
+too fat, too thin, too old

-Praying with our mouths full of dust
+Calling with our mouths full of dust

-And our eyes sealed with ash.
+And our eyes full of ash.